pj398/personal-website/content/research/index.md

 date: 2019-08-10T22:49:10+01:00
 ---

-Since 2021 I have been working at the University of Alberta as part of the [Centre for Analysis of Relational Data](https://kinomatics.com/about/card-lab/) (CARD) and as a postdoc on the international [GEP-Analysis project](https://kinomatics.com/gepanalysis/).
+Since 2021 I have been working with the [Kinomatics](https://kinomatics.com/) research collective on a variety of projects using social network analysis and computational methods to study inequities in the global screen industries.
+Much of this work has taken place at the University of Alberta as part of the [Centre for Analysis of Relational Data](https://kinomatics.com/about/card-lab/) (CARD), and continues as I look for a new home for my research activities.

-I worked on the social network analysis subproject team of the GEP-Analysis project, which looked at the gendered collaboration patterns of key creatives in the film industries of Canada, the UK and Germany.
+In my postdoctoral fellowship at the University of Alberta I worked on the social network analysis subproject team of the international [GEP-Analysis project](https://kinomatics.com/gepanalysis/).
+The subproject looked at the gendered collaboration patterns of key creatives in the film industries of Canada, the UK and Germany.
 We also simulated several policy-related "what if" scenarios and tested their impact on changing the gendered power structures in the networks.
 A summary of this work can be found on the [Kinomatics website](https://kinomatics.com/gep_networks/) and in the project's [final report](https://opus4.kobv.de/opus4-filmuniversitaet/frontdoor/index/index/docId/390).

 The other main strand of my research explores relational perspectives and tools for analysing the narrative marginalisation of women in popular Hollywood cinema.
 A concise (1,000 word) intro to this work can be found [here](https://femquant.squarespace.com/blog/2020/5/25/character-networks-and-the-narrative-marginalisation-of-women-in-popular-cinema), as well as in the journal articles listed below.
 All the data can be found in the [movienetdata](https://codeberg.org/pjphd/movienetdata) package, and the tools are implemented in the [charinet](https://codeberg.org/pjphd/charinet) package for R.